DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Experiments

-The results indicate that the choice of modelling framework influences the success rates of LLMs: when instructed to utilize the CPMpy library for modelling, they exhibit a consistent improvement in performance compared to modelling with MiniZinc and OR-Tools, especially with more detailed system prompts (Levels 2 and 3).
-The higher accuracy observed with CPMpy is potentially attributable to two factors.
-First, contemporary LLM training tends to include high quantities of Python code \cite{chen2021evaluating}; this familiarity with Python syntax and libraries facilitates generating models in Python-based frameworks.
-This is also a factor for the increased performance with OR-Tools compared to MiniZinc.
-Second, CPMpy provides higher-level modelling abstractions compared to OR-Tools, including nested expressions, double reification, as well as a larger set of built-in constraints that can be used.
-In contrast, the technical low-level interface of OR-Tools often poses challenges for LLMs, leading to reduced accuracy despite the large amount of available documentation and examples.
+The aggregated results indicate that the choice of modelling framework significantly influences LLM success rates.
+When instructed to utilise CPMpy, LLMs exhibit consistently higher performance compared to MiniZinc and (slightly) OR-Tools, particularly when supplied with detailed system prompts (Levels 2 and 3).
+This gap is likely attributable to two factors.
+First, contemporary LLMs are trained on vast corpora of Python code~\cite{chen2021evaluating}; this familiarity with Python syntax facilitates the generation of syntax error-free constraint models in Python-based frameworks (CPMpy and OR-Tools).
+Second, CPMpy offers higher-level modelling abstractions—such as nested expressions, double reification, and a large set of built-in global constraints and global functions, which simplify the translation from natural language specifications to code.

-Looking at the individual performance of LLMs across the frameworks in detail (Figure~\ref{fig:all_frame_detail}), we can see that the leading models, GPT-4.1-mini and o4-mini, demonstrate strong capabilities, particularly when generating CPMpy or OR-Tools code, peaking at 63\% and 65\% respectively.
-DeepSeek-V3, DeepSeek-R1 and QwQ-32B follow similar trends, although with relatively lower accuracy, achieving their best results with CPMpy (all around $\sim$53\% at Level 3).
-These LLMs benefit from increased prompt detail across the high-level frameworks, but not for the low-level OR-Tools API, where Level 2 prompts (modelling guidelines only) were most effective for DeepSeek-V3 and QwQ-32B.
-The remaining LLMs generally show lower performance across the frameworks.

-Focusing on reasoning LLMs, we observe that o4-mini outperforms all other LLMs on average across frameworks, while QwQ-32B, despite its relatively small size, performs on par with models like GPT-4.1-mini and DeepSeek-V3, and even outperforms both Meta’s Llama models.
-Interestingly, reasoning models show a relative advantage when modelling with low-level or domain-specific frameworks, as DeepSeek-R1 and o4-mini are the only ones to score above 45\% for MiniZinc, and 50\% for OR-Tools, while for CPMpy, their non-reasoning counterparts achieved higher accuracies.